yeungpinghei/yeungpinghei.github.io/README.md

 ```
 <img src="/docs/smooth_variety.png" alt="geom_smooth">

-We can observe that speakers of Hong Kong English and American English produced the content words and function words with differnt pitch contours.
+We can see that speakers of Hong Kong English and American English produced the content words and function words with differnt pitch contours.
-As indicated by the 95% confidence interval (the shaded area), there is a complete overlap of pitch contour for American English speakers.
+As indicated by the overlap of the 95% confidence interval (the shaded area), the pitch contour of content words and function words did not differ significantly for American English speakers.
-Speakers of Hong Kong English on the other hand produced the content words with a much higher F0 than the function words, and there is no overlap of the confidence interval.
+Speakers of Hong Kong English on the other hand produced the content words with a much higher F0 than the function words, and there was no overlap of the confidence intervals.
 However, this graph does not the consider the effect of other factors on pitch production like adjacent segments, number of repetion and duration, which may all contribute to the F0 difference.
-Thus, the F0 difference by syntactic category may be exaggerated.
+Thus, the effect of syntactic category on F0 may be overestimated.

 ## Step 1: The most basic linear model
+In this step, we construct a very basic linear regression model using the `bam()` function with the normalized F0 `semitone.norm` as the dependent variable and the syntactic category `cat` as the independent variable.
+We will start from here and expand our model bit by bit.
 ```r
 m1 <- bam(semitone.norm ~ cat, data=data, method="fREML")
 summary(m1)
 ```

 <img src="/docs/m1_summary.png" alt="m1_summary" width="50%">
+The model summary shows that

 ## Step 2: Include a smooth for change in F0 over time
 ```r